-Most significantly, we disagree with the decision to prohibit an entity from hedging individual risks (except in very limited circumstances).
+Most significantly, we disagree with the decision to prohibit (except in the very limited circumstances provided for in the Exposure Draft) an entity from hedging individual risks.
 Our company is very concerned that we will be unable to qualify for hedge accounting-even using a "reasonably effective" standard-for many of our most common and straightforward hedging strategies, including hedges of forecasted debt issuances and hedges entered into after the inception of the debt.
 Even in situations in which we do qualify under the new model, we believe the associated earnings volatility often will be extreme and largely misleading.
 As a result, we are troubled that the proposed hedging model appears to be very inconsistent with how we manage our risks and will be unrepresentative of the effectiveness of our risk management activities.